 Do I still need to explain STOP RUN?

 5.)
 Coding the Procedure Division – The Moving and Looping Logic

 Now let’s create our 2nd paragraph and name it 200-CALC-RTN.

 200-CALC-RTN.
 MOVE SPACES TO OUT-SALARY-REC.
 MOVE IN-EMPLOYEE-NAME TO OUT-EMPLOYEE-NAME.
 MOVE IN-SALARY TO OUT-SALARY.
 MOVE IN-STATE-TAX TO OUT-STATE-TAX.
 WRITE OUT-SALARY-REC.
 READ IN-EMPLOYEE-FILE AT END MOVE 'NO' TO ARE-THERE-MORE-RECORDS.

 The logic is simple.
 It only moves PIC’s from the input based on the text files format going to the output.
 If you recall, those are defined from the FD (File Descriptor) which we defined earlier.
 You will notice a new literal name called SPACES.
 It’s basically the same as FILLER.
 Now run the program and it shouldn’t display anything on the command prompt BUT it should create a file named OUTPUT.TXT as defined on our Data Division that gives it the output.
 It should look like this:

 In the end, your code should look like this:

 Lines 17 – 58

-It would be better if you coded this from scratch just in case you might encountered some bugs, you know how to fix it and be aware of them next time.
+It would be better if you coded this from scratch just in case you might encounter some bugs, you know how to fix it and be more aware of them next time.